ManojDevelper/Archimedis/src/data/Formulations/fservices.md

             fservicecardtitle: "Regulatory Affairs",
             fservicecarddesc: "Regulation in healthcare involves in-depth evaluation to withhold the standards of public health, drug registration, marketing authorization, import and export and pharmacovigilance.
 We possess veterans in the field of regulatory affairs that take care of the development plan, supervising-writing/reviewing and assembling and submission management, which helps in completing these complex tasks with ease.",
             fservicepic: "../assets/Regulatory-Affairs.png",
+            alt_tag: " Regulatory Affairs organisation",
             fserviceminicards: [],
-            fc: "",
             fli: []
           },
           {
             id: 5,
             fservicecardid: "StabilityStudies",
             fservicecardtitle: "Stability Studies",
-            fservicecarddesc: "Stability studies are conducted by the analytical research and development team for their new developed products encompassing the ",
+            fservicecarddesc: "Stability studies are conducted by the analytical research and development team for their new developed products encompassing the Following Conditions:",
             fservicepic: "../assets/Stability-Studies.png",
+            alt_tag: "Pharmaceutical Stability Studies",
             fserviceminicards: [],
-            fc: "Following Conditions:",
             fli:
               [
                 {